-To learn more about our current strategic plan, please download a copy from our website.
+To learn more about our new strategic plan covering the period FY2022-2026, please refer to our website.

 Then consider applying for If your organization is Museums for America Museums Empowered Inspire!
 Grantsfor Small Museums National Leadership Grantsfor Museums Museum Grants for African American History & Culture Native American/ Native Hawaiian Museum Services Program A museum A nonprofit agency responsible for operating a museum Х Х Х Х A museum whose primary purpose is African American life, art, history, and/or culture A museum service organization or association that supports museums devoted to African American life, art, history, and/or culture An Historically Black College or University X A federally recognized Indian tribe An Alaskan Native village or corporation A non-profit organization that primarily serves and represents Native Hawaiians Х An organization or association that engages in activities designed to advance the well-being of museums and the museum profession An institution of higher education Х